YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 - NP Grozny joins the Tier Guide as T2.
 - NP Minsk joins the Tier Guide as T2.

+- HMS Amazon Kai joins the Tier Guide as T2.
+- NP Pamiat Merkuria joins the Untier Guide as Just Why.

 <br/><br/>
 ---
 <br/><br/>